 Naomi graduated from Sweetwater High School in 2016.
 She majors in interdisciplinary studies with a focus on criminal justice, psychology, and sociology.
 After graduation, she hopes to enroll in graduate school at SDSU and pursue a Masters in social work.
 Naomi is part of the rowing team at SDSU and volunteers her free time working with detaineeallies.org.
 She enjoys hiking, swimming, reading, and baking.
 My favorite quote is, “Be the change you wish to see in the world” - Gandhi

 Gabriela is majoring in mechanical engineering with a bioengineering emphasis.
 Once graduated, she plans to attend UCSD’s Bioengineering Graduate Program and pursue a career in large-scale health industry efforts, such as hospital equipment and prosthetics.
 In her free time, Gabriela enjoys dancing, photography, and being around friends and family.
 A quote she loves is, “Believe you can and you’re halfway there.”

 Rafael graduated from Southwest High School in 2018.
-He is majoring in Computer Science and minoring in Korean.
+He majors in computer science and minors in Korean.
 He hopes to become a game developer in the near future.
-Rafael enjoys playing video games, reading fantasy books and playing American Football.
-His favorite quote comes from the Roman poet Persius, "He conquers who endures."
+Rafael enjoys playing video games, reading fantasy books and playing American football.
+His favorite quote comes from the Roman poet Persius, "He who conquers, endures."

 Carlett graduated from Chula Vista High School in 2018.
 She is an interdisciplinary studies major focusing on child and family development, sociology and political science.
 She minors in French and hopes to become an immigration attorney after graduation.
 She loves coffee, spending time by the beach and the company of her friends and family.
 Her all-time favorite quote is, “Reach for the moon and even if you miss, you will land among the stars.”